 - Traditionally, this is eaten as a snack with melted butter.
 I wanted some dill in my butter, because dill and butter is a great combination with potatoes.
 So, chop up some dill, a large chunk of butter, and into the micro until it melts.
 Or in a saucepan.
 Whatever works for you.

 Cut the slabs of ribs into smaller pieces and stack them on the plate.
-Serve with potatoes, and melted dill butter on the side.
-Some coleslaw.
+Serve with potatoes, and melted dill butter on the side, as well as some coleslaw.
 Oh, and remember when I told you to save some of the BBQ sauce?
 Now is the time to use it.
-Pour some on top of the ribs.
+Pour some on top of the mustard ribs.
 Now this is good